boldingd/EclipsePhaseContent/Locus.md

 What your ex-cred balance *does* do is get factored into your social credit score, which the Locus Federation also maintains.
 How much of an impact your ex-cred balance has depends on the state of the Locus "economy": loosely, during lean years, a negative ex-cred balance hurts you more, while during fat years, it hurts you less.
 Early on, that math was pretty simple, keyed to the total size of the Locus market in ex-cred.
-But, that made their economy go through roughly year-long growth-contraction cycles, so, they changed the way the math worked (and the new math, too, is extensively documented on their mesh site).
+But, that made their economy go through roughly year-long growth-contraction cycles, so they changed the way the math worked (and the new math, too, is extensively documented on their mesh site).

 Finally, they also inject each ex-cred account with some special credits, called *Basic Resource Credits* — very roughly, these make sure that everyone always has access to a basic level of food, air, water, and power, without building up an ex-cred debt and no matter your social-credit score.